react-cosmos/react-cosmos/docs/README.md

 }
 ```

 > Cosmos picks up `webpack.config.js` automatically.
 Since you're relying on the exported wepack config generated by CRACO, don't forgot to remove `"webpack.configPath": "react-scripts/config/webpack.config"` from your `cosmos.config.json` if you previously set it.
-Use `webpack.configPath` if you prefer to customize the webpack config path.
+Use `webpack.configPath` if you prefer to customize the Webpack config path.

 > `globalImports` accepts an array of paths and you can add additional global CSS files like this: `"globalImports": ["src/index.css", "src/app.css"]`.